 She was two when the family had a car accident which left her inspirational mother paralyzed.
-Brought up on remote mining villages in the African bush, her escape from a shattered world was through painting.
+Brought up on remote mining villages in the African bush, her rescue was through painting.

 Sally acquired a BA in Fine Arts (painting and printmaking) at the university of Cape Town, South Africa, and won the Mc Iver Prize for painting.